David Armstrong (photographer): Personal life

 Armstrong was born in 1954, in Arlington, Massachusetts, one of four sons of Robert and Irma Armstrong.
 He graduated from the Satya Community School, an alternative high school in Lincoln, Massachusetts, where he met Nan Goldin at the age of 14.
-Even though David was considered not obviously gay, he had been open to his sexual orientation long before legal action for the LGBT community had been in place.
+David openly identified as gay.
 On October 26, 2014, at the age of 60, he died in Los Angeles, California due to liver cancer.

 Career

 Armstrong entered into the School of the Museum of Fine Arts in Boston as a painting major, but soon switched to photography after studying alongside Goldin, with whom he shared an apartment.
 He attended the School of the Museum of Fine Arts and Cooper Union from 1974 to 1978, and he earned a B.F.A from Tufts University in 1988 and Judy Ann Goldman Fine Art in Boston.

 During the late 1970s, Armstrong became associated with the "Boston School" of photography, which included artists such as Nan Goldin, Mark Morrisroe and Jack Pierson.
-Their aesthetic was based on intimate snapshot portraits in saturated color.

-Armstrong first received critical attention for his intimate portraits of men, either lovers or friends, in sharp focus.
-In the nineties, he began to photograph cityscapes and landscapes in soft focus to contrast with the resolution of his portraits.
-Street lights, electric signs and cars are reduced to a sensual mottled blur, complementing the vividness and tactility of his portraits.